 - Episerver release notes

 The Episerver development teams use a software tracking system to track work items.
-When a feature or bug fix is ready, it is associated with a specific release and displayed in the Episerver release notes feed.
-Use this to see details about what is included in a specific package version for a product.
+When a feature or bug fix is in test, it is displayed in the Episerver release notes feed with the status 'Soon to be released'.
+As soon as the feature or bug fix is approved and released, it is associated with a specific release and the status is changed to a release date.
+Use the release notes to see details about what is included in a specific package version for a product.
+You can also use the filters in the release notes feed to create a list of, for example, all new user interface features that have been released during the last six months.

 - Episerver updates

-Once a week, the previous week's release packages are published to the Episerver NuGet feed.
+Once a week, all release packages that are ready for release are published to the Episerver NuGet feed.
 At the same time, an update summarizing the weekly release information is published to the Episerver release update feed.
-Use this as an overview to browse updates and decide when to upgrade a solution.
+Use the weekly updates as an overview to browse updates and decide when to upgrade a solution.

 To quickly get access to new features that are being developed, you can install Beta features, see Beta features for more information on how to work with these.